Dūr-Abī-ešuḫ: Sources

-While the site has not been found, and very few of the royal texts of the rulers of Babylon were found in the excavations at that city, a number of cuneiform text from Dūr-Abī-ešuḫ are available.
+While the site has not been found, and very few of the royal texts of the rulers of Babylon were found in the excavations at that city, a number of cuneiform texts from Dūr-Abī-ešuḫ are available.
 Some come from texts sent to other cities and, in more significant numbers, those that have entered the illegal antiquities market, presumably looted from the site.
 The unprovenanced texts include a temple archive from Dur-Abi-ešuh^{(canal)} (92 texts in number have been published with another 400 still to be published), currently held at Cornell University.
 A few dozen more, some published, are held in the Schøyen Collection including divinatory texts.
 Most of the texts deal with the disbursement of commodities, typically silver, barley, and sesame and come from the reign of Samsu-Ditana.
 Several more exemplars of that archive has been found in the Cotsen collection.
 From the archive it was learned that in the time of ruler Samsu-iluna the river Tigris, which until then flowed past the city of Nippur, changed its course to the east.
 As a result, in year 22 of his reign much of the populace moved out of Nippur and many of the religious institutions in that city were moved northeast to the location of Dūr-Abī-ešuḫ though cultic activity continued at Nippur, though at a much reduced scale.
 Some of the tablets are administrative in nature.
 An example would be this purchase contract:

 "[1]5 shekels of silver to buy a splendid (nam-ri) slave in the city of Bad-An, which Iddin-Mar-duk, the overseer of the Ninurta temple, gave to Enlil-muballiṭ, the nešakkum, the son of Ur-Sadarnuna.
 Within the month he will bring the splendid (nam-ra) slave from Bad-An.
 His bill will be settled, and the remainder will be paid to him in full."